RaccoonMusicPlayer/readme_examples/readme.md

 ## How to use?

-Using Dear PyGui is as simple as <a href="https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#first-run" alt="Getting started with DPG">creating a python script</a>.
+Using Dear PyGui is as simple as the following Python script.

 ```Python
 import dearpygui.dearpygui as dpg